What is Masala Chai?

 As for the actual making of the tea, its all about how long you simmer it for.
 A bit like Garam Masala, each family will have their own spice mix for tea.
 Some may have more cinnamon, cardamom, black pepper, star anais, etc but all will have some ginger in it.
 The loose-leaf tea is not mixed with the spices prior to boiling it but is generally added to the water/milk in the pan depending on how strong you prefer it.

-My mix conveniently has the tea and masala mixed to make it easier for you.
+My mix conveniently has the tea and the masala combined together to make it easier for you.

 For 1 cup of Masala Chai